LAST UPDATED SEPTEMBER 16, 2020

 Food and beverage: They are served only upon passenger request.

-Masks: "All customers are now required to wear a face covering over their nose & mouth throughout their journey, including during check-in, boarding, while in flight and deplaning."
+Masks: "All travelers 2 years and older" must wear a face covering "over their nose and mouth throughout their journey, including during check-in, boarding, while in flight and deplaning..
+Customers with conditions that prevent them from wearing a face covering should postpone travel until this temporary requirement is no longer in place."

 Middle seats: They're "blocked for purchase on our larger aircraft, and most aisle seats are blocked for purchase on our smaller aircraft."
-This action is currently scheduled to last through Sept.
-7.
+This action is currently scheduled to last through Oct.
+15. Boarding is back-to-front.

 Temperature checks: JetBlue has added mandatory inspections for employees.

-Food and beverage: Refreshments are served in pre-sealed and single-use packaging.
+Food and beverage: Snacks served in pre-sealed and single-use packaging.

 Masks: They're required.
 "It is highly encouraged to bring your own hand sanitizer and face covering.
 If you forget your face covering at home, a mask will be available for you."

-Food and beverage: "Cans of water with straws and a snack mix on flights over 250 miles, when available.
+Food and beverage: "We are serving water and snacks on flights over 250 miles, when available.
+Straws are available on request.
 For all other flights, snack and beverage service is suspended until further notice to limit close interactions."

 Supplies: Free wipes are also available for passengers.